 • Grade 2 covers moderately differentiated cancer cells.
 They don’t look normal and are growing at a faster rate than normal cells.

 • Grade 3 means the cancer cells are poorly differentiated.
-They look a lot different from normal cells are growing much faster.
+They look a lot different from normal cells and are growing much faster.

-Getting a biopsy can be a stressful event and you won’t get your breast biopsy results right away.
+Getting a biopsy can be a stressful event, and you won’t get your breast biopsy results right away.
 The samples must be sent to a lab where a pathologist can analyze them.
 The report will then go to the doctor who ordered it.
-Most of the time, this takes at least a day or two, but can take a week or two.

 It’s perfectly normal to worry while you wait, but a longer wait doesn’t say anything about the results.
 If you don’t get a call within the expected time frame, follow up with your doctor.